gh-mentor/ASI-082525/prompt-engineering/sample-prompts.cs.md

 ## Planning a Web-Based Invoicing Application
 ```
 I am an experienced C# developer and need help planning a web-based invoicing application.
 I want to use ASP.NET Web API for the backend with ReactJS components for client-side rendering.
-The application should be able to:
+The application must:
 - have a RESTful API for managing invoices and clients
 - use a NoSQL database like MongoDB for data storage
 - have invoice management logic that makes it easy to add and remove invoice items and clients